 Initial recognition

-Let's take an example of the a contract with a 3-year coverage period without any investment component.
+Let's take an example of a contract with a 3-year coverage period without any investment component.

 Subsequent Measurement

-Let's go through how we calculate the measurement of the CSM from one reporting period to the next.
+Let's go through how we measure the CSM from one reporting period to the next.

 - We start with the CSM from the previous reporting date.